 A darker room means less stimulation around your child.
-This will help calm and settle him.
+This will help calm and settle them.
 A darkened room also tells your child that it’s time for rest.

-Once your child is in bed, she’ll sleep better if the amount of light in the room stays the same while she’s asleep.
+Once your child is in bed, they’ll sleep better if the amount of light in the room stays the same while they’re asleep.

 Noise and sleep

 Some children can settle for sleep and stay asleep with a little bit of background noise.
 Others prefer a quiet environment.
 And children often wake up easily to sudden noises or to changes in the amount of background noise.

 It might be easier for your child to go to sleep and stay asleep when noise levels are kept consistent.

 Tips for managing light and noise

 These tips can help you reduce light and keep noise consistent in your child’s sleep environment: